A person holding their lower abdomen with both hands, indicating discomfort

 • Nitrofurantoin (Macrobid).
 While alcohol doesn’t interact with Macrobid directly, it can intensify some of the side effects, such as headaches or nausea (which alcohol also causes).

-• Sulfamethoxazole/trimethoprim (Bactrim).
+• Sulfamethoxazole/Trimethoprim (Bactrim).
 Bactrim is definitely one of the meds to be careful with.
 Mixing it with alcohol can cause a disulfiram-like reaction, leading to intense nausea, cardiovascular effects, headaches, facial flushing, and blood pressure fluctuations.
 The combo could also lead to intensified side effects of both the drug and the alcohol.

-• Amoxicillin-clavulanic acid (Augmentin).
+• Amoxicillin-Clavulanic Acid (Augmentin).
 The mix of alcohol and Augmentin could boost side effects such as indigestion, diarrhea, and nausea.
 Once again, it’s processed by the liver, so drinking could create extra stress.

 Those UTIs Might Be a Kidney Infection

 Remember how we mentioned kidney infections back at the beginning?
 Chronic UTIs can lead to them.
-Although bladder and kidney infections are both classified as UTIs, the second is a lot more serious and can have long-term implications.
+Although bladder and kidney infections are both classified as UTIs, the second is a lot more serious, and can have long-term implications.

-Alcohol plays a special role here, too.
-Alcohol misuse and bouts of heavy drinking can compromise kidney function, so it’s one more reason to stay safe and err on the side of moderation or switch to booze-free options altogether.
+Alcohol plays a special role here too.
+Alcohol misuse and bouts of heavy drinking can compromise kidney function, so it’s one more reason to stay safe and err on the side of moderation (or switch to booze-free options altogether).

 Tips To Prevent and Recover From UTIs

-Finally, here are some tips to help you stay UTI-free and recover more quickly if you’ve already got one!
+Finally, here are some tips to help you stay UTI-free (and recover more quickly if you’ve already got one!)

 • Sip on some cranberry juice or tea.
 Cranberry juice is known to have urinary tract benefits, so adding it to your diet can help stave off those UTIs or help you get over one faster.

 • Maintain proper hygiene.
-You know, all that stuff about wiping from front to back that we were told as kids?
+You know, all that stuff about wiping from front to back we were told as kids?
 It’s good to remember it!

 • Hydrate.
 Hydration is a huge factor in whether or not bacteria are able to set up camp in our urinary tract, so remember to drink lots of water, especially if you choose to drink alcohol.
-Alternate drinks with water or, better yet, swap your usual cocktail for a hydrating mocktail instead!
+Alternate drinks with water (or better yet, swap your usual cocktail for a hydrating mocktail instead!)

 • Take vitamin C supplements.
 According to Johns Hopkins Medicine, vitamin C helps limit the growth of bacteria in the urinary tract.

-Let it breathe.
+• Let it breathe.
 Let everything down there get plenty of ventilation by wearing cotton undies and loose clothing, especially as you recover.
 Stay away from nylon and anything too constricting.

 • Cut back on drinking.
 Last but not least, consider cutting back or taking a break from booze.
 Reframe is here to help you every step of the way!
 There’s absolutely nothing to lose and a whole world of mindful, healthy alternatives to explore.